HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Methodology

 We first feed the point cloud that represents obstacles, $o^t$, into a 1D-CNN followed by a fully connected layer to get an obstacle embedding $v^t_O$.
 Then, we embed the robot states ${w}^t$ with linear layers $f_{R}$ to obtain a robot embedding $v_R^t$.

 Finally, the robot and obstacle embeddings are concatenated with the twice weighted human features $v_{RH}^t$ and fed into the GRU\footnote{From experiments, we find that adding a third obstacle-agent attention network, where the obstacle embedding is the key and the robot and human embeddings are the query and value, does not improve the performance.
-Thus, we keep the simple concatenation design to incorporate obstacle information.}:
+The reason is that the agents only interact with a small subset of obstacles instead of the whole point cloud at each timestep, eliminating the need for modeling these interactions.} Thus, we keep the simple concatenation design to incorporate obstacle information.:

 where $h^t$ is the hidden state of GRU at time $t$.
 Finally, the $h^t$ is input to a fully connected layer to obtain the value $V(s^t)$ and the policy $\pi(a^t|s^t)$.